 Jessica L. Titler-Lingle

-Jessica focuses her practice on complex and commercial litigation and represents individual, institutional, and corporate clients in a variety of contexts, including commercial fraud claims, securities litigation, shareholder oppression lawsuits, ERISA litigation, products liability litigation, commercial torts, and contract disputes.
-She is an experienced class action litigator, having prosecuted ERISA, securities, data breach, and products liability class actions across a wide range of industries.
+Jessica concentrates her practice on complex litigation, representing individual, institutional, and corporate clients in a variety of contexts, including commercial fraud claims, commercial torts, securities and corporate governance litigation, False Claims Act cases, products liability litigation, and contract disputes.
+She is an experienced class action litigator, having prosecuted ERISA, securities, corporate governance, data breach, consumer fraud, and products liability class actions across a wide range of industries.
+Jessica also has experience litigating appeals in the Third Circuit, Pennsylvania Superior Court, and New Jersey Appellate Division.

 - High Street Rehab., LLC, et al. v.
 American Specialty Health Inc., et al., No. 12-7243 (E.D.
 Pa.) (represented class of medical professionals in class action alleging that Cigna and American Specialty Health impose utilization management review requirements on out-of-network chiropractic providers in a deliberate effort to avoid paying benefits in violation of ERISA and the terms of Cigna insurance plans);